learning-zone/css-basics/README.md

 * caption
 * icon

-#### Q. Describe Floats and Flexbox and how each works.
-Why Flexbox is a better solution for web layouts?
-* ```Floats``` specifies that an element should be taken from the normal flow and placed along the left or right side of its container, where text and inline elements will wrap around it.
-* ```Flexbox``` consists of flex containers and flex items.
-Flex containers wrap a set of flex items and define how they are laid out.
-Flex items has properites that define how they interact with sibling flex elements and can also be flex containers themselves.

 #### Q. What is the difference between ```em``` and ```rem``` units?
 Both em and rem units are based on the font-size CSS property.
 The only difference is where they inherit their values from.
 * ```em``` units inherit their value from the font-size of the parent element